pragyaai/ndna/index.md

 Where DNA differentiates cells, nDNA differentiates reasoning.
 Both systems achieve functional coherence through context-dependent geometry anchored in universal code.

 Despite their contextual variation, both DNA and nDNA encode universal structure that stabilizes functional diversity.
-In biology, this universality is embodied in the genetic code: the shared language of codons, conserved regulatory motifs, and chromatin architectural principles that ensure coherent development across tissues (54; 55).
-In large language models, nDNA's universality arises from the shared latent priors learned during pretraining: attention-based relational structures (68), semantic manifolds (69), and transformer-invariant latent symmetries (70).
+In biology, this universality is embodied in the genetic code: the shared language of codons, conserved regulatory motifs, and chromatin architectural principles that ensure coherent development across tissues {% cite alberts2014molecular %} {% cite lewin2013genes %}.
+In large language models, nDNA's universality arises from the shared latent priors learned during pretraining: attention-based relational structures {% cite vaswani2017attention %}, semantic manifolds {% cite mikolov2013distributed %}, and transformer-invariant latent symmetries {% cite bommasani2021opportunities %}.

 These priors act as the “genomic grammar” that binds task-specific latent pathways into a coherent reasoning framework.